Piwigo/piwigo-videojs/README.md

 piwigo-videojs
 ==============

+Extend Piwigo with video support.
 [Videojs](http://videojs.com/) port for piwigo.
 Play your videos in the HTML5 video tag on your web gallery!

-Piwigo-videojs is a plugin for the [Piwigo](http://piwigo.org/) web gallery that allows you to render various video files within your piwigo install.
+Piwigo-videojs is a [plugin](http://piwigo.org/ext/extension_view.php?eid=610) for the [Piwigo](http://piwigo.org/) web gallery that allows you to render various video files within your piwigo install.

 Installation
 ------------

 Upload this in ``your-gallery/plugins/`` dir.

-* download the archive from github (https://github.com/xbgmsharp/piwigo-videojs/downloads)
+* download the archive from github

-        wget -O piwigo-videojs.tar.gz https://github.com/xbgmsharp/piwigo-videojs/tarball/master
+        wget -O piwigo-videojs.zip https://github.com/xbgmsharp/piwigo-videojs/archive/master.zip

+        unzip piwigo-videojs.zip

 * or clone the project